akavlie/web-irc/README.md

 Here's what works:

-- Join (hardcoded) network, see MOTD
+- Choose nick/network/channel(s) to use at login
-- Join (sample list of) channels
+- Join channels
 - Send messages to channels
 - Switch between channel tabs, see chat output
 - Leave channels
+- (Some) / commands

 Here's (a partial list of) what doesn't work yet:

 - Status messages
 - Private messages
-- / commands in input field
-- Choose network & nick to use at login
-- Channel topics & member lists
+- Channel topics
-- Listing channels (node-irc support needed for this)
+- Listing channels

 Design/UI/UX help also **desperately needed**.